Deltares/hydromt_wflow/README.rst

 Installation
 ------------

-hydroMT is availble from pypi and conda-forge, but we recommend installing with conda.
+hydroMT is availble from pypi and conda-forge.
+We recommend installing a stable version with conda:

 To install hydromt using conda do: